gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 Waterford and Wexford.
 Would to God that with the monastic garb his mind had become pious, and he had laid aside his malicious temper as well as his military habits.

-## Chapter XIX: How Hugh de Lacy built castles in Ireland.
+## Chapter XIX: How Hugh de Lacy built castles in Ireland

 While these events were happening in Desmond, Hugh de Lacy, like a wise and prudent man, was building strong castles[^116]